R3Dx-creative/clip-ranking/README.md

 ## Notice

-Users can extend to use their favorite communication tool service by implementing `Notice` protocol.
+Users can extend to use their favorite communication service by implementing `Notice` protocol.

 So far, this project will support Discord.